jaroslawr/notes/net/tcp.md

           retransmission (exponential backoff)

-- Receiver ACKs at least every other segment or after at most 500ms, whatever comes first (if only a single segment has been received for that long)
+- Receiver ACKs at least every other segment or after at most 500ms, whatever comes first

 - Receiver sends a dup-ACK (duplicate ACK) when receiving an out-of-order segment, re-ACKing the last byte received in-order.

-- Sender monitors dup-ACKs to detect congestion and will do a *fast retransmit* after enough consecutive dup-ACKs, without waiting for the RTO timer to fire
+- Sender monitors dup-ACKs to detect congestion and will do a *fast retransmit* after enough consecutive dup-ACKs, without waiting for the retranssmision timeout

 ### Flow control & congestion control basics